Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Introduction

 In condensed matter, the topic of special interest is the integer and in particular the fractional quantum Hall effect and a related attempt to procure the explanation for the latter in terms of the Dirac oscillator \cite{diracoscillator} and especially in terms of the Dirac oscillator on NC space \cite{Mandal:2009we,Mandal:2012wp,quesne-tkachuk1,quesne-tkachuk2,Stetsko:2013xsa,Stetsko:2018lmt,Andrade:2013oza,Andrade:2014kxa,merad}.
 Due to the same reasons the study of relativistic Landau levels or Dirac-Landau levels, including the breaking of their degeneracy, becomes increasingly more important and even more so as these results were being applied to the graphene and the related nanostructures \cite{Hamil:2019knw},\cite{Oliveira:2022lhm}.

-Another intiguing field where the Dirac equation under conditions of discretized spacetime was being analyzed involves deformed relativistic wave equations, namely the Klein–Gordon and Dirac equations in a Doubly Special Relativity (DSR) scenario \cite{dsramelino,dsrmaguejo,Mignemi:2003nbf}.
+Another intriguing field where the Dirac equation under conditions of discretized spacetime was being analyzed involves deformed relativistic wave equations, namely the Klein–Gordon and Dirac equations in a Doubly Special Relativity (DSR) scenario \cite{dsramelino,dsrmaguejo,Mignemi:2003nbf}.
 Besides the algebraic approach to this problem, which originally started by considering the standard real form of the quantum anti-de Sitter algebra, $SO_q(3, 2) $ and then by consistently modifying the related coproduct \cite{tarlini}, there recently appeared a geometric approach \cite{Relancio:2020zok,Relancio:2020rys,Pfeifer:2021tas,Franchino-Vinas:2022fkh} to the same problem, which is based on the geometry of a curved momentum space \cite{Amelino-Camelia:2011lvm,Amelino-Camelia:2011uwb,Gubitosi:2011hgc,Carmona:2012un,Carmona:2016obd,Carmona:2019fwf,Ivetic:2016qtz}.
-While the Dirac equation obtained in \cite{tarlini} is invariant under the spin-half representation of the $ \kappa $-Poincar\'{e} algebra, it unlike the commutative case doesn't yield the Casimir after squaring.
+While Dirac equation obtained in \cite{tarlini} is invariant under the spin-half representation of the $ \kappa $-Poincar\'{e} algebra, it doesn't yield the Casimir after squaring.
 Instead, its square gives rise to the $ \kappa $-deformed Pauli-Lubanski vector.
-Contrary to that, the Dirac equation obtained in \cite{Franchino-Vinas:2022fkh} gives rise to the $ \kappa $-Poincar\'{e} Casimir upon squaring, along with having the required symmetry properties.
+Contrary to that, Dirac equation obtained in \cite{Franchino-Vinas:2022fkh} gives rise to the $ \kappa $-Poincar\'{e} Casimir upon squaring, along with having the required symmetry properties.
 This geometric approach should be seen as complementary to the more spread algebraic one \cite{Agostini:2002yd,Aloisio:2004yz,Gosselin:2007bw,Belhadi:2011mj,bibikov,kosinski1,kosinski2}.
-Finally, it is worthy to mention that the Dirac equation in a presence of noncommutativity has an important role in studying the impact of NC spacetime deformation on quasinormal modes (QNM) spectrum of the fermionic perturbations of black holes \cite{dualitymodel4}.
+Finally, it is worthy to mention that Dirac equation has an important role in studying wide range of physical processes that occur near the black hole horizon, such as the scattering and absorption processes for Dirac particles \cite{scatabscrsec}, the spectral power emission of Dirac fermions \cite{page},\cite{specpow}, including the study of superradiance \cite{chlee} and the quasinormal mode (QNM) spectrum for the fermionic perturbations.
+In the latter case, of special interest is the study of the impact of NC spacetime deformation on QNM spectrum of the fermionic perturbations of black holes \cite{dualitymodel4}.